Samsung Galaxy Note 3: Reception

 The Verge complimented the incremental improvements to the Galaxy Note 3's hardware and software, considering it to be the company's "best attempt yet at making touch input optional on a mobile device."
 Its overall design was considered to be "cohesive and well thought-out" despite Samsung's continuing use of plastic, and subtle changes such as a symmetrically-shaped stylus were also noted.
 However, the My Magazine app was panned for being a "tacked on" gimmick.
 TechRadar considered the Galaxy Note 3 to be an evolution in comparison to its predecessor (including its faster hardware and bigger screen), but criticized the device's design for not looking as "slick and premium" in real life as it did during the promotional video.

 Some Note 3s had quality control issues.
 After using it for a short period of time, some users found that the home button on the phone was “loose and began to shift”.
 Some images uploaded by affected users shows that the Home button would shift up, down, left, or right when pressing the Home button on their Note 3 after only 3 hours of use.
 In a poll conducted by Android Police, there were 2,017 Note 3 users complaining that their home button was affected, but only 1150 users did not encounter this problem.

+The phone was noted as being used for taking the Oscar Selfie at the 86th Academy Awards.
+It has since been considered an example of successful product placement, with the tweet posting the photo being valued at $800 million to $1 billion by Samsung's international marketing representatives, Publicis.